 I won’t go into too much detail here as it’s a broad topic to cover but you’ll need to invest in items that will absorb the sound coming from your studio.
 There are a variety of ways to do this so I’d suggest you do some research on this topic if this is something you feel you’ll need.

 If you’re intending on recording vocals and moving into music production soundproofing will be something you’ll need to look into as well.
 This will reduce ambient sounds finding their way into your recordings.
 It also helps when mastering your own songs.

 After you have spent your hard earned money on your DJ equipment the last thing you want to happen is for that equipment to get fried.
 I’ve heard the horror story of a friends expensive Denon DJ controller becoming a useless hunk of plastic after an unexpected power surge.
-You don’t want to experience it for yourself!
+That’s why this is another one of those DJ accessories you don’t want to skimp out on!

 You’ll have multiple items in your studio that need to be powered.
 It’s worth investing in a quality powerboard with built-in surge protection.

 Many of these powerboards come with warranties and protections for the equipment you have plugged in.
 Even if they do fail and your equipment is ruined you can lodge a claim.
 Try to stick to trusted brands when buying a powerboard.
 This increases the likelihood that they have quality customer support in case something goes wrong.